nel-lab/mesmerize-core/docs/source/index.rst

 Summary
 =======

-Mesmerize-core is a framework that makes it easy to use `CaImAn <https://github.com/flatironinstitute/CaImAn>`_ algorithms and organize the outputs.
+``mesmerize-core`` interfaces `CaImAn <https://github.com/flatironinstitute/CaImAn>`_ algorithms, helps with parameter optimization, and data organization.
 It is a collection of "pandas extensions", which are functions that operate on pandas DataFrames.
-This enables you to essentially create a "psuedo-database" of your calcium imaging data and `CaImAn <https://github.com/flatironinstitute/CaImAn>`_ generated output files.
-The "pandas extensions" are useful functions that make it easier to work with the results of the various `CaImAn <https://github.com/flatironinstitute/CaImAn>`_ algorithms.
+It essentially creates a user-friendly "psuedo-database" of your calcium imaging data and `CaImAn <https://github.com/flatironinstitute/CaImAn>`_ generated output files.
+This makes it easier to work with the results of the various `CaImAn <https://github.com/flatironinstitute/CaImAn>`_ algorithms to assess the outputs and create visualizations.

 Installation
 ============